KRFOSS/kali-docs/base-images/kali-linux-network-pxe-install/index.md

 You'll need to have root privileges to do this procedure, or the ability to escalate your privileges with the command "sudo su".
 {{% /notice %}}

-First, we need to install _dnsmasq_ to provide the DHCP/TFTP server and then edit the _dnsmasq.conf_ file.
+First, we need to install **[dnsmasq](https://packages.debian.org/testing/dnsmasq)** to provide the DHCP/TFTP server and then edit the `dnsmasq.conf` file:

 ```
 apt install -y dnsmasq
 nano /etc/dnsmasq.conf
 ```

-In _dnsmasq.conf_, enable DHCP, TFTP and PXE booting and set the _dhcp-range_ to match your environment.
-If needed you can also define your gateway and DNS servers with the _dhcp-option_ directive as shown below:
+In `dnsmasq.conf`, enable DHCP, TFTP and PXE booting and set the `dhcp-range` to match your environment.
+If needed you can also define your gateway and DNS servers with the `dhcp-option` directive as shown below:

 ```
 interface=eth0